-The current proposal requires EUR 424.7 million budget in total (heading 5 included) over the period from 2019 till 2027.
+The current proposal requires EUR 424.7 461.0 million budget in total (heading 5-7 included) over the period from 2019 till 2027.
 The current MFF only covers the two-year period for 2019 and 2020.
-Costs have however been estimated till 2027 included to give an informed view on the financial consequences of this proposal and without prejudging the next multiannual financial framework.
+Costs have however also been estimated till 2027 included. to give an informed view on the financial consequences of this proposal and without prejudging in compliance This is compatible with the Commission proposal for with the next multiannual financial framework.

-The budget requested over nine years amounts to € 424.7 million as the following items are also covered:
+The budget requested over nine years amounts to EUR 424.7 461.0 million as the following items are also covered: